Tufin/oasdiff/docs/BREAKING-CHANGES.md

 `oasdiff breaking` detects changes with level `ERR` and `WARN` only.
 `oasdiff changelog` detects changes with levels that are greater or equal to the `--level` argument.
 The default level, `INFO`, includes all checks.

-To see the full list of checks that are supported by oasdiff, run:
+To see the full list of checks and their descriptions, run:
 ```
 oasdiff checks
 ```